 Shire of Cuballing Local Planning Strategy Review of LPS - Schedule of Submissions No. Name and Address of Submitter Summary of Submissions Local Government Comments Local Government Recommendation - Cubilinico.
 Given Policy Area CO9 is already zoned Rural Residential, it is expected that the final LPS Strategy Plan will show the area as Rural Residential.
 The WAPC may however require Note 11 to be modified.
 The Shire will consider the updated BHL should any subdivision applications be received for the area south of Rose Street.
 It is highlighted there is a distinction between subdivision (creating additional lots) and development (constructing a house and shed).
 There is no suggestion that existing vacant lots cannot be developed to contain a dwelling and a Policy Area P02 (Popanyinning - Figure 14 of the BHL assessment) is identified as future residential within the Popanyinning Strategy Plan).
 This land presents challenges as the land adjoins vast tracts of bushfire prone vegetation in crown reserves and undeveloped parcels.
 In absence of further detailed assessment, it is recommended this land be identified as an "investigation area" in the LPS, including the Popanyinning Strategy Plan.
-The requirement for a structure plan prior to development of this area would ensure appropriate vehicular access and hazard separation. shed.
-Support the LPS Strategy Plan being modified from 'Future Residential' to 'Residential - investigation area'.
+The requirement for a structure plan prior to development of this area would ensure appropriate vehicular access and hazard separation.
 Modify the LPS Strategy Plan as outlined in the Local Government Comments column.

 Shire of Cuballing Local Planning Strategy Review of LPS - Schedule of Submissions No. Name and Address of Submitter Summary of Submissions Local Government Comments Local Government Recommendation Recommendation - Advice only DFES reiterate the advice dated 1 February 2017 and recommend the BHL assessment be modified.
 In line with SPP 3.7, broad consideration of bushfire risk is one of the most effective means of preventing inappropriate development in bushfire prone areas and is best achieved at the strategic planning stage.
 Deferral to subsequent stages of the planning process could result in unrealistic landowner and Shire expectations.
 Agree.
 The BHL has been modified by Lush Fire & Planning.
 No modification to the LPS is required.
 In the absence of further detail as requested, DFES request that Policy Areas C03, C04, C05, C09 and P02 be identified as "investigation areas".
 Investigation areas should be annotated within the legend of the Strategy Plans and the LPS document as a separate zone to differentiate these areas from areas of unconstrained future residential, future rural residential and future rural small holding areas.
 DFES request that consideration be given to the investigation areas clearly articulating the constraints as identified in the BHL assessment.
 These matters have been considered above.
 Modify the LPS as outlined in the above rows responding to the DFES submission.
-7 Shire of Narrogin PO Box 1145 Narrogin WA 6312 (Azhar Awang) Noted.
+7 Shire of Narrogin PO Box 1145 Narrogin WA 6312 (Azhar Awang) The Shire of Narrogin supports the draft LPS and does not have any comments to provide.
+Noted.
 No modification to the LPS is required.
-8 Water Corporation Locked Mail Bag 2 Osborne Park improvements to the Cuballing water storage facility, also Noted.
+8 Water Corporation Locked Mail Bag 2 Osborne Park As has correctly been identified in the LPS in section 2.3.1, there may be need to improve water pressure to support new development areas in the Popanyinning townsite and improvements to the Cuballing water storage facility, also to support new lots and development.
+Noted.
 No modification to the LPS is required.